tslingl25/Stream_Monitor/README.md

 ![Intial Design Diagrams.](https://github.com/tslingl25/Stream_Monitor/blob/main/images/Intial%20Design%202.jpg)

 ## November
 - We delagated tasks, Thomas on CAD, and Nathaniel on code.
 We split up and got hard to work.
 The initial box design was a large 3d printed box, but due to manufacturing constraints, said box could not be manufactured and I had to find another way.
 The other way came in the form of precison fit lazer cut and 3d printed parts.
-Step one was
+Step one was creating the blue prints for the lazer cut shell.
+These flat pieces of presision machined material were to be held together through the use of solid, 3d extruded pla+ brackets.
+The adding of these brakcets throughout the assemby was a painstaking yet crucial proccess that took up the remainder of the great month of November.

+##December
+-Oh december.
+A majestic month.
+In this month I fortuitusly added all of the precision extruded pla+ parts to the computer aided design.
+Exquisitaly designed and maticulously combed over parts like the conduet holder and the conduet holder base were designed.
+Through precision engineering that is not only functional, but pleaseing to the visual observer, was produced.
+These parts mesh with each other like bread and butter, plugs and outlets, engineering, and art.